CMSDev2809/recall/README.md

 - Step 1: Download installer [here](https://github.com/CMSDev2809/recall/releases/latest) titled 'Recall-Setup-latest.exe
 ' where latest is the current version number.
 - Step 2: Run installer.
 - Step 3: Once Recall has opened navigate to the 'Settings' option beneath the Navigation column and input the address & port number on which your server is running.
+Note that

 Recall should now be installed on your system!
 Recall automatically checks for updates on github on every startup and will automatically download and install them.